top of page

 About

-Denise Whitebread Fanning is an artist and mother living in Central Michigan.
+Denise Whitebread Fanning is an artist, curator, and mother living in Central Michigan.
 She is an observer, explorer, gatherer, and maker.
 She holds an MFA in Sculpture from the Pennsylvania Academy of Fine Arts and a BFA in painting and sculpture from Eastern Michigan University.
-She taught Sculpture at the College for Creative Studies for several years and is also an avid practitioner and teacher of yoga.
-Her sculptures and site-specific installations were exhibited in galleries from Detroit to Berlin before moving to Central Michigan, where she began to take her artwork out of the gallery and into the woods and by the lakes and rivers.
-She now traverses her environment, quietly searching for evidence of all that gets left behind by the lives of the rivers, lakes, and forests, and of the human lives that inhabit these spaces.
-While she always has several long-term installation projects in the works in her studio, she counters the seeming-futility of her inclination toward labor-intensive studio processes by creating one-day projects within nature which speak to our human excess and neglect, the strength and frailty of nature and the places where these things intersect and converge.
+She is the Art Coordinator for Central Michigan University Libraries and the Gallery Director for the University’s Baber Room Gallery, and is a former Instructor of Sculpture at the College for Creative Studies in Detroit, MI.
+She is also an avid gardener, sky-gazer, and nature enthusiast.
+Her sculptures and site-specific installations were exhibited in galleries from Detroit to Berlin before moving to Central Michigan, where she began to take her artwork out of the gallery, creating ephemeral installations in the woods and by the lakes and rivers.
+Her work as an independent artist and installation sculptor blends her unique perspectives on motherhood and human nature with her care for the natural world, and emphasizes the urgency of tending and nurturing in times of societal and environmental turmoil.

 bottom of page